Google Maps™ Driving Directions (Home) » Asia Maps » Bhutan Google Map

 The map below shows Bhutan’s cities, towns, highways, main roads, streets, and Street Views.
 To find a location, use the form below, type any city or place, view a simple map, and click the “show map” button.

-The Google map above shows Bhutan with its location: Asia (geographic coordinates: 27 30 N, 90 30 E) and the international borders of Bhutan; total: 1,136 km.
+The Google Maps above shows Bhutan with its location: Asia (geographic coordinates: 27 30 N, 90 30 E) and the international borders of Bhutan; total: 1,136 km.
 Border countries (total: 2): China is 477 km, India is 659 km; furthermore, it’s inland counties boundaries.

 The map of Bhutan, Asia, is for informational use only.
 No representation is made or warranted given any map or content by the Driving Directions and Maps site.
-The user assumes all risks of using this Bhutan Google map and facts/wiki.
+The user assumes all risks of using this Bhutan Google Maps and facts/wiki.

 Climate